Integrating the End of Life

 What’s Included

 Being with the bigness of Death and what comes after is a unique journey for each of us.
 After someone in your life dies, you experience or anticipate a loss of some kind, or you are learning how to be with someone through their grief – the journey is the destination.
-We won’t ever be “done” grieving because we won’t ever be done loving.
+Sometimes the person we are grieving is ourselves, or a friend, partner, career, opportunity, place, dream.
+There are many forms of grief, and all of them deserve to be felt.
+I believe we won’t ever be “done” grieving because we won’t ever be done loving.

 I hold the perspective that you are exactly where you need to be, even if where you are is deeply unpleasant.
 This doesn’t mean suffering is necessary, it means that grief is necessary – to feel and experience along the way to your eventual healing and integration of the loss.
-I will support you in exploring and processing your emotional experience through holding space sessions, offering after-death logistical support, and carrying out legacy or memorial projects to honor the lives of those we love.
+I will support you however your grief needs – in exploring and processing your emotional experience through holding space sessions, offering after-death logistical support, and collaborating on or carrying out legacy or memorial projects to honor the lives and identities we have known and loved.

 What’s Included